 If your application for your EAD is denied, you will receive a letter to that effect as well as the reason for the denial.
 You will have the option of filing a motion to reopen or to reconsider the proceeding.
 A motion to reopen the case must be based on a documentary of evidence of new facts, while a motion to reconsider must be based on an incorrect application of law or policy in the USCIS earlier decision.

 For any of these options, you must have enough evidence to support your claim.
 You may also file combined motions to reopen and reconsider.
 You must, however, know that it is still within the right of the Administrative Appeals Office to uphold or reverse the earlier decision.
 This is why it is crucial to carefully avoid any error that may lead to denial when applying for your EAD.

 Without a work permit, getting or remaining in employment in the U.S. is legally impossible for nonimmigrants, and this may translate to a looming economic hardship for you and your dependents.
 A promptly and thoroughly filed I-756, with the help of a professional, will help you to avoid delay or denial in your application.

-At Immi-USA, we have a team of immigration lawyers that are highly experienced in EAD processing.
-We have helped many of our clients file for and acquire their work permits without delay.
+VisaNation Law Group has a team of immigration lawyers that are highly experienced in EAD processing.
+They have helped many of our clients file for and acquire their work permits without delay.
 For any issue concerning your EAD or any other immigration matter, you can book a consultation with one of our lawyers today by simply filling out this free contact form.